1SanSey/lakshmi-app/replit.md

 # Overview

-This is a full-stack financial management application built for personal accounting and sponsor relationship management.
+FinManager is a full-stack financial management application built for personal accounting and sponsor relationship management.
 The application allows users to track income through receipts from sponsors, monitor expenses through cost management, manage funds with percentage-based automatic distribution, and view comprehensive dashboard analytics.
 It's designed as a Progressive Web App (PWA) with offline capabilities and mobile-responsive design.

 # User Preferences